 How to Sew Vinyl

-Sewing vinyl fabric can be intimidating.
-Not with this guide and tutorial on how to sew vinyl!
+Sewing vinyl fabric can seem intimidating.
+Not with this guide and tutorial for how to sew vinyl!

-Vinyl is an awesome fabric for both indoor and outdoor projects.
+Vinyl is an excellent fabric for both indoor and outdoor projects.
 You can literally make everything from baby bibs and raincoats to bags and patio furniture with vinyl.